philion/taskbot/README.md

 # taskbot
-A Discord taskbot that uses GitHub tasks as a backing store.
+A Discord taskbot to mange tasks in a variety of backing stores.

+Status: This is a "working proof of concept", not ready-for-production.

 ## config